On the density regime probed by HCN emission: HCN emission from our clouds

 Using the post-processed HCN abundances generated from {\sc Arepo}, we create PPV cubes of the HCN (J = 1 $\rightarrow$ 0) line emission using RADMC-3D for all twelve regions (three different times for each of our four simulations).
 All RADMC-3D simulations track the spectrum between $\mathrm{-3\ to\ 3\ km\, s^{-1}}$ in $\mathrm{0.02\ km\, s^{-1}}$ increments; this is sufficient to completely cover the range of velocities along the $z$ direction in each of our 10pc boxes, while allowing us to model the thermal line-width with around ten points.

 From these PPV cubes, we create velocity-integrated intensity maps of HCN, which can be seen in Figure \ref{fig:ivmap}.
 The contribution of each column density of gas has on the HCN emission can be seen in Figure \ref{fig:NH2W} and we see that as the column density increases the intensity of HCN emission also increases.
-It appears that HCN is above the observationally detectable limits of $\sim 0.1\ \mathrm{K\ km\, s^{-1}}$ only above a column density of $\sim 3 \times 10^{21} \mathrm{cm^{-2}}$, which is roughly an order of magnitude higher than our lower threshold on the CO to HCN conversion in Figure \ref{fig:xhcnav}, demonstrating that our HCN abundance treatment is appropriate for this study.
+It appears that HCN is above the observationally detectable limits of $\sim 0.1\ \mathrm{K\ km\, s^{-1}}$ only above a column density of $\sim 3 \times 10^{21} \mathrm{cm^{-2}}$, which is roughly an order of magnitude higher than our lower threshold on the CO to HCN conversion in Figure \ref{fig:xhcnav}.
 A similar behaviour in the HCN emission is reported by \cite{PETY2017}, \cite{KAUFFMANN2017} and \cite{BARNES2020} who find $\sim 50\%$ emission stemming from column densities below $9.7 \times 10^{21}\ \mathrm{cm^{-2}}$, $1.2 \times 10^{22}\ \mathrm{cm^{-2}}$ and $2.1 \times 10^{22}\ \mathrm{cm^{-2}}$ respectively.

 The inclusion of sink particles in our figures allows us to clearly demonstrate that the regions of active star formation are associated with bright HCN emission.
 However, upon looking at cases C and F (see Table \ref{tab:tableoverview}), we also see sink particles without any HCN emission demonstrating that star forming clouds can evolve rapidly: stars can be ejected from their natal environments, and young clusters may also consume the available gas on the local free-fall time.
 Note that there is no feedback from the sink particles in our simulations.